-To be eligible for 88th Academy Awards consideration, a documentary short subject must complete a seven-day commercial run in a theater in either Los Angeles County or the Borough of Manhattan, during the eligibility period and prior to public exhibition or distribution by any nontheatrical means.
+To be eligible for 90th Academy Awards consideration, a documentary short subject must complete a seven-day commercial run in a theater in either Los Angeles County or the City of New York, during the eligibility period and prior to public exhibition or distribution by any nontheatrical means.

-The film must have won a qualifying award at a competitive film festival, as specified in the Documentary Short Subject Qualifying Festival List, regardless of any prior public exhibition or distribution by nontheatrical means.
+2. The film must have won a qualifying award at a competitive film festival, as specified in the Documentary Short Subject Qualifying Festival List, regardless of any prior public exhibition or distribution by nontheatrical means.
 Proof of the award must be submitted with the entry.
 The Documentary Short Subject Qualifying Festival List is available at www.oscars.org or may be obtained from the Academy.

-- 3. The film must have won a Gold, Silver or Bronze Medal award in the Academy's 2015 Student Academy Awards competition in the Documentary category. - 4.
-The eligibility period for documentary short subjects begins on September 1, 2014, and ends on August 31, 2015.
-The completed submission and all entry materials, including DVDs, must be received by the Academy no later than 30 days after the end of the qualifying run or the festival award win.
+3. The film must have won a Gold, Silver or Bronze Medal award in the Academy's 2017 Student Academy Awards competition in the Documentary category.

+- 4. The eligibility period for documentary short subjects begins on September 1, 2016, and ends on August 31, 2017.
+The completed online submission form and all other entry materials, including the digital content delivery and DVDs, must be received by the Academy no later than 30 days after the end of the qualifying run or the festival award win.
 No submissions will be accepted after 5 p.m.
-PT on Tuesday, September 1, 2015. - 5.
+PT on Friday, September 1, 2017. - 5.
 The qualifying run or festival award win must take place within two years of the motion picture's completion date.
 The picture must be submitted in the same Awards year in which it first qualifies.
-Documentaries submitted for the 88th Academy Awards in any category will not be eligible for consideration in subsequent Awards years in any category. - 6.
+Documentaries submitted for the 90th Academy Awards in any category will not be eligible for consideration in subsequent Awards years in any category. - 6.
 The picture must be exhibited using 35mm or 70mm film, or in a 24- or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000); and image and sound file formats suitable for exhibition in commercial Digital Cinema sites.

-The audio in a typical Digital Cinema Package (DCP) is typically 5.1 or 7.1 channels of discrete audio, and these are the preferred audio configurations.
+The audio in a Digital Cinema Package (DCP) is typically 5.1 or 7.1 channels of discrete audio.
 The minimum for a non-mono configuration of the audio shall be three channels as Left, Center, Right (a Left/Right configuration is not acceptable in a theatrical environment).